rightjs/rightjs-docs/docs/en/docs/dom/form.md

     blur() -> Form self

-Looses focus on every element on the form
+Looses focus on every element of the form.

     $('form').blur();